wkhayrattee/training-phpextensions/MyFirstSteps/01/readme.md

 Don't forget to run 'make test'.
 ```

-This tells you that the extension was compiled, and the synamic library can be found in the `modules/` directory.
+This tells you that the extension was compiled, and the dynamic library can be found in the `modules/` directory.

 ## Try the extension out